inspecteurlastreet/strudel-journey/README.md

 # strudel-journey
-my jurney using strudel and sometime hydra
+my journey using strudel and sometime hydra